-As you get older and start living out your golden years, there are a lot of different reasons driving a car may no longer be an option for transportation.
-It could be a medical condition that makes it unsafe to drive, or simply the lifestyle changes that come with aging and make owning a vehicle impractical.
+As you get older and start living out your golden years, there are many reasons why driving a car may no longer be an option for transportation.
+It could be a medical condition that makes driving unsafe or simply the lifestyle changes that come with aging and make owning a vehicle impractical.
 Fortunately, there are plenty of alternative transportation options that allow senior citizens to maintain their independence—including public transportation.

-If you’re a senior trying to navigate the public transit system, we’ve got a few tips to help keep you moving as safely as possible!
+If you’re a senior trying to navigate the public transit system, we have a few tips to help keep you moving as safely as possible!

 When your bus, train, or subway car arrives, don’t approach the doors until it has stopped completely.
-As you board, be aware of gaps in between platforms or curbs and vehicle entrances and use handrails to steady yourself.
+As you board, be aware of gaps between platforms or curbs and vehicle entrances, and use handrails to steady yourself.
 Even if you’re using a lift for a wheelchair or walker, you should hold onto the rail in case it starts moving suddenly.
-You should also have your fare ready to go, so you don’t risk losing your balance to search for it on board.
+You should also have your fare ready so you don’t risk losing your balance to search for it on board.

-Anybody using public transit should remain alert during their ride, but it’s especially important for seniors to be conscious of what’s going on around them.
+Anybody using public transit should remain alert during their ride, but seniors especially need to be conscious of what’s happening around them.
 Hold onto your belongings and keep an eye on any strangers who might consider you an easy target.
 Also, remain attentive in your seat in case of sudden movements that could cause you or someone around you to jerk forward or fall and result in you getting hurt.

 While you don’t want to stand up or walk to the front while the vehicle is in motion, it’s a good idea to get everything you need ready in your seat as your stop gets closer.
-This way, you won’t end up having to rush or holding up anyone else.
+This way, you won’t have to rush or hold up anyone else.
 You should look for priority seating near the doors to make exiting quicker—and don’t be afraid to ask someone who doesn’t need it to move!
-As you exit the vehicle, take the same precautions you did while boarding, i.e. watching your step, using handrails, and checking for gaps and uneven pavement.
+As you exit the vehicle, take the same precautions you did while boarding, i.e., watching your step, using handrails, and checking for gaps and uneven pavement.

 To learn more about our ADA vehicles and other models in our inventory, contact one of our specialists today!